WatchapolAreephongsa/unit-1/Game_project.md

 ![IMG_2F0D75F8BEB2-1](https://user-images.githubusercontent.com/82266864/135953524-507fe1af-f51b-48ba-82ed-0afa2cd38b9c.jpeg)
 **Figure 1.** System diagram for the proposed solution

 As shown in **Fig. 1**, the proposed solution runs on Python and it is developed using Pycharm (v.
 2021).
-The proposed game...
+The proposed game, "DNG" will be able to save player's name, score and time and it will allow the player to select the difficulty and save their check point when they die.
 ## Flow Diagrams

 ## Record of Tasks